evagapi/great-reads/README.md

 ## Description

 Greatreads is the final project of the Ironhack Java Backend Bootcamp.
-It is a Java HTML API inspired by Goodreads, designed to provide a platform for users to discover and manage their reading preferences.
+It is a Java API inspired by Goodreads, designed to provide a platform for users to discover and manage their reading preferences.
 It offers a simplified version of Goodreads' features while maintaining some of the core functionalities.
 With Greatreads, users can register, interact with books, and organize their reading lists effectively.